MchainNetwork/cosmos-awesome/README.md

 - [Injective](https://injective.com/) - A financial blockchain offering out-of-the-box modules and interoperable smart contracts, built with the Cosmos SDK, enabling instant transaction finality and fast cross-chain transactions, aiming to create a free and inclusive financial system.
 - [Radix DLT](https://www.radixdlt.com/) - Utilizes Scrypto and Radix Engine to revolutionize Web3 development, offering intuitive tools for the fast, secure development and deployment of powerful DeFi and Web3 applications, ensuring asset management ease and enhanced security against costly DeFi hacks.
 - [Odin Protocol](https://odinprotocol.io/) - A data-centric, interoperable ecosystem built on a layer-1 blockchain with an inbuilt oracle and a rewards-based system for users.
 ODIN enables private, secure data sharing with dApps and anonymous data exchange, focusing on user-driven data while ensuring privacy and security.
+- [Axelar](https://axelar.network/) - Axelar is an interoperability network designed with a robust security and scalability model, offering an infrastructure-first approach that provides an enhanced developer experience reminiscent of web2.

 ### Community and Learning Platforms